 We flew from Chiang Rai to Krabi and then took a minibus to Ko Lanta, where we spent a full week relaxing on the beach (and Sarah in a hammock).
 To break up the journey from Thailand to Malaysia, we first took two vans from Ko Lanta to Hat Yai in Southern Thailand, where we spent one night.

 The next day we took two trains and one ferry to George Town, Malaysia.
 We spent four days there eating everything in sight and then made our way via ferry and train to Kuala Lumpur.
 We spent three nights in KL before taking a very, very long bus to Singapore, where we spent three days.
-We documented all the logistics of our somewhat complicated journey from the Thai islands to Singapore here.

 We then flew to Melbourne, Australia where we spent a week.
 We picked up a car at the airport and drove to Adelaide via the Great Ocean Road stopping for one night each in Apollo Bay, Warrnambool, and Penola.